mohammad-mallaee/blogger/public/posts/hello-world/index.md

 - Create your first article or post
 - Deploy it wherever you want

-You can read through the getting started: /posts/getting-started post for a step-by-step guide.
+You can read through the [getting started](/posts/getting-started) post for a step-by-step guide.

 Good luck!